stephaniea-a/bakery-xml-test/README.md

 Creating rspec tests based on impformation provided in an breakfast menu XML file.

 ## Implementation
-Nokogiri was used to parse our xml document
+Nokogiri was used to parse our xml document and rspec was used to write tests. '.each' loops were used to loop through the data provided.

-## Tests created
-Rspec was used in order to run our test.